Antonio Duran Image

 About Me

 Originally from Phoenix, Arizona, I found a love for higher education during my years as an undergraduate student at New York University.
 It was at NYU that I first encountered questions of what it meant to be a first-generation queer Latino cisgender man in educational settings and in society broadly.
 I discovered that educators could create environments for students to explore who they were and for them to learn how they can contribute to a more socially just world.
 After my time at NYU, I was lucky to receive my M.S. in Student Affairs in Higher Education from Miami University and my Ph.D. in Higher Education and Student Affairs from The Ohio State University.
+I am currently pursuing a JD at the Sandra Day O'Connor College of Law at Arizona State University.

-Research areas of interest include:
+Specific areas of interest include:

 • Critical perspectives on college student development, experiences, and success